npcole/npyscreen/docs/Documentation.rst

 This document explains the key features of Npyscreen - enough to get you using it.
 It is, however, a work in progress.

+Unless otherwise marked, all of the Forms and methods here can be considered part of the official API.

+Anything not set out in this document might be part of the internal workings of npyscreen, and may be subject to change in future versions.

 Objects Overview
 ================